NativeScript/nativescript-dev-debugging/README.md

 Note
 > This dev nodejs package has been developed on Mac and has not been tested on Windows.

+Note
+> Using the package's scripts will open both Android Studio and XCode so be aware that those applications will open during the executing of the scripts.

 # Contributing

 In order to test the node package locally: